Why women need to embrace office politics

 Embrace office politics as a leadership skill

 Understanding that we need to be able and willing to use a situation to advantage is a vital component.
 That willingness is an important tool in influencing and engaging key players in any business.
-It helps leaders understand others and apply that knowledge to achieve positive organisational outcomes.
+It helps leaders to understand others and to apply that knowledge to achieve positive organisational outcomes.
 Ferris and Perrewé in the Empowered Manager, Political Skills at Work, identify social astuteness interpersonal influence, apparent sincerity (note it doesn't have to be real) as well as networking ability as key pillars to career success.

 Office politics and political savviness is becoming viewed as a skilled art form around relationship building, diplomacy, negotiation and navigating ambiguity.
 It is now perceived to be a vital skill needed to achieve both organisational and personal goals.
 Networking is defined by Merriam Webster as “the cultivation of productive relationships for employment or business.”
 Note the word productive.
 Office politics is a sophisticated extension of the networking process, as well as a much needed leadership skill, which is why women need to perfect those skills.